It might be a basic thing, but being able to pump up your bike’s tyres is an essential skill as a cyclist.

 What type of pump do I need?

-We’d say that if you own just one, get a track pump for home use because it’s efficient, quick and easy to use.
-However there’s no doubt that having an additional mini-pump for when you’re out on the road is rather useful.
+We’d say that if you own just one type of pump, get a track pump for home use because it’s efficient, quick and easy to use.
+However, there’s no doubt that having an additional mini-pump for when you’re out on the road is rather useful – otherwise you risk being stranded at the road side in the event of getting a pump.

-We’ve already got a guide on choosing the best kind of pump for your needs, but here a few recommendations for you to consider.
+We’ve already got a guide on choosing the best bike pump for your needs, but here a few recommendations for you to consider.

 The sky’s the limit with track pumps.
 They basically all do the same job, some with a more premium feel than others.

-From a budget Park Tool PFP8 to the absurdly expensive Silca Super Pista Ultimate Floor Pump, you’ll be able to find something that suits your needs.
+From a budget Park Tool PFP8 to the absurdly expensive Silca Pista Plus, you’ll be able to find something that suits your needs.

 Mini pumps work but are a lot more frustrating to use.
 Again, there are lots of options available from mini track-style pumps to tiny pumps that will fit in a jersey pocket.
 We tend to prefer mini pumps with a hose because that reduces stress (and potential damage) on the valve.

-Two of our favourites, large and small, have been the Lezyne Micro Floor Drive and the Lezyne Pressure Drive pumps.
+Two of our favourites have been the Truflo TIO Road and the Lezyne Micro Floor Drive HP.

 One other possibility for your inflation needs are CO2 inflators.
 These use compressed carbon dioxide in a small cartridge to inflate or top up a tyre really quickly.
 Not something you would want to use on a regular basis, but perfect for an emergency repair.